 When do parents and young people have an online account?

-Parents and young people only have an online account if they want to work through the core journey as a way of deepening their own understanding and skills.
+Parents can have an online account to work through the core journey as a way of deepening their own understanding and skills.

-To take part in the core online journey, parents-carers and young people must have a recommendation from an approved I Matter Professional who has a discussion with the indivdiual and comes to a shared understanding regarding the suitability of the programme for the individual concerned
+To take part in the core online journey when there is escalation or complexity, parents-carers must have a recommendation from an approved I Matter Professional who has a discussion with the individual and comes to a shared understanding regarding the suitability of the programme for the individual concerned.

 Who can offer 1:1 coaching support for an I Matter Journey

-To offer 1:1 coaching support you must have applied to be registered as a Trainee Lead.
-You must b an experienced practitioner with a professional license with a well recognised body.
+To offer 1:1 coaching support you must have applied to be registered as a Trainee Clinical Practitioner.
+You must be an experienced practitioner with a professional license with a well recognised body and have the full support of your employing organisation.
 This support can be offered either through I Matter Direct or through your own professional organisational setting if your organisation is a member.
 As a Trainee you cannot charge for your time, though if you are employed you may be able to offer support in your paid time.
 Once approved you may charge a modest amount to offer 1:1 coaching support.

-Who can offer an I Matter Clinic with an iniital assessment?
+Who can offer an I Matter Clinic (Level 2) with an initial family focussed assessment?

-An I Matter clinic is an opportunity for a parent-carer to talk through their concerns with an experienced practitioner before joining an I Matter Core Journey.
-An I Matter Clinic can only be offered by an Advanced Prctitioner and can be a complement to the other assessment processes offered by the practitioner.
+An I Matter clinic is an opportunity for a parent-carer to talk through their concerns with an experienced practitioner as part of joining an I Matter Core Journey.
+An I Matter Clinic can only be offered by an Lead Clinical or Advanced Practitioner and can be a complement to the other assessment processes offered by the practitioner.
 Experienced practitioners who are on the supporting others training can be licensed to use the I Matter Assessment Tools to support their decision making and progress tracking.

-Who can become an Advanced Practitioner and what can they do?
+Who can become an Advanced Practitioner (Level 4) and what can they do?